Set Your Day Up For Success: 6 Things To Try

 - Canned, wild Alaskan salmon.
 The traditional Japanese breakfast features broiled fish, steamed rice, pickled vegetables and green tea.
 Using canned, wild Alaskan salmon along with leftover rice and vegetables makes this a quick meal.

 - Granola and yogurt.
-Choose granola or make one that’s high in fiber and low in sugar or other sweeteners and use a half serving or less, and opt for full-fat plain Greek yogurt, some organic berries and walnuts.
-If you are trying to keep your sugar and carbohydrate intake down, opt for just berries and nuts.
+Choose granola or make one that’s high in fiber and low in sugar or other sweeteners and use a half serving or less, and opt for a protein source like full-fat plain Greek yogurt, some organic berries and walnuts.

 - Eggs.
-Keep some hardboiled eggs (choose free-range, omega-3 fortified eggs) on hand to eat with a dash of salt and pepper or with sprouted grain toast.
+Keep some hardboiled eggs (choose free-range, omega-3 fortified eggs) on hand to eat with sprouted grain toast.
 Include a piece of fruit like an orange or grapefruit and a serving of plain, unsweetened yogurt.
 There are also a number of egg bite options to heat up if you do not have the time to prepare your own eggs.
 Be sure to scan the ingredients list and confirm you recognize them all and it is a food you could make from scratch if you had the time.

 - Dark, leafy greens.
 Spinach, kale and other dark, leafy greens are a nutritious addition to any breakfast – use with your eggs to create a vegetable scramble.
 These nutrition powerhouses can be easily added to smoothies without altering the taste.

 - Berries.
 Choose organic blueberries or raspberries for their fiber and antioxidants – add to your yogurt or top steel-cut oatmeal with a handful.